nicolecarman/nicolecarman/README.md

 ### Languages and Tools:
 Here are the languages and tools I'm most familiar with.
 I'm learning C++ in my university coursework.
-My goal is to start dabbling in C#/.NET, Python, and JavaScript.
+My goal is to start dabbling in C#/.NET, Python, and JavaScript this year (2022).
 I am always open to learning new languages and tools.

 - C++ (intermediate)
 - HTML